Skip to main content

 About me

-I am currently the course coordinator for Contemporary Issues in Management (4FE534) at LNU.
-This second-cycle course addresses pressing topics in management, such as sustainability, innovation, and organizational dynamics, engaging students in critical discussions about the future of management practices.
+I am currently the course coordinator for Contemporary Issues in Management (4FE534) and Methodology and Degree Project Management courses at LNU.
+The former second-cycle course addresses pressing topics in management, such as sustainability, innovation, and organizational dynamics, engaging students in critical discussions about the future of management practices.
 The course emphasizes learning through case assignments and group projects, encouraging students to connect theoretical insights with challenges faced by the industry.
 By integrating industry insights and the latest research, I aim to provide students with a comprehensive understanding of contemporary management issues.